6 things cyber underwriters love

 Clients often ask what types of cybersecurity measures they should adopt as a business, so we’ve spoken to our underwriters and security team at CFC to see what they love in potential clients.

 If one thing’s for certain, it’s that cyber incidents are happening to businesses of all types sizes and it's costing them dearly.
 Businesses are getting stung by cyber-related losses like fraudulent wire transfers and ransomware attacks more than ever.
 This has meant that while the need for cyber insurance has never been greater, cyber insurers are having to look even more carefully at each potential client to make sure they are taking the most basic precautions to protect themselves.

 But what are those precautions?
 What can businesses do to make sure they are ticking all the right boxes for cyber insurance providers and getting the best price for their policy?
-Here’s how clients can get an A+ in our view:
+We've put together a handy infographic to show you how clients can get an A+ in our view:

 Unused RDP ports are closed (and open ones are protected)

 Remote Desktop Protocol (RDP) allows users to access their office desktop and computing resources remotely.
 While convenient, especially in the age of working from home, it can also make businesses extremely vulnerable to ransomware attacks if not configured properly.
 In fact, our cyber claims team estimates that over half of the ransomware attacks it deals with stem from open RDP ports, making it the single most common cause of these types of events.